 For Electrolux, being transparent about our sustainability ambitions and how we measure, manage and integrate these priorities into our business is an important part of our annual reporting process.

 Based on a updated materiality analysis, our sustainability framework - For the Better 2030 - reflects the sustainability issues most relevant to Electrolux and our value chain.
 In the report, we outline why sustainability is relevant to our business, our priorities and response, our roadmap to 2030, how we measure progress, and our approach to managing each of our nine For the Better 2030 Goals and our Climate Goals.

 Sustainability information is integrated throughout the printed Annual Report, and as a brief specific section.
-Climate-related finacial disclosures are also reported in the annual report.
-Targeted at shareholders and other stakeholders, the focus is on how sustainability issues relate to the business strategy, as well as risk assessment, goals and performance.
+EU-taxonomy and climate-related risk disclosures are also reported in the Annual Report.
+Targeted at shareholders and other stakeholders, the focus is on how sustainability issues relate to the business strategy, as well as our risk assessment, goals and performance.

-This Sustainability Report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards, option Core, and has been reviewed by a third party to ensure the accuracy and completeness of reporting.
-The scope and boundaries of the Sustainability Report is defined by the GRI Index.
+This Sustainability Report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards, Core option, and has been reviewed by a third party to ensure the accuracy and completeness of reporting.
+The scope and boundaries of the Sustainability Report are defined by the GRI Index.
 The GRI Index leads readers to information on relevant disclosures as defined by the GRI Standards.